Dr. Melanie Davis

 Current Members

-Carina Kusaka – MS
+Carina Kusaka – PhD

 I received a B.S. in Fish, Wildlife, and Conservation Biology from Colorado State University, where I studied behavioral and movement ecology of reptiles.
 My graduate research in the Davis lab at OSU is focused on the tufted puffin, a Species of Greatest Conservation Need along the Oregon Coast.
 I am conducting spatial analyses to examine changes in the relationship between suitable breeding habitat and population viability of tufted puffins over time.
 Being born and raised in Hawai’i has helped me develop a passion for wildlife conservation, as well as a strong interest in finding ways to involve, retain, and support underrepresented groups in ecology.